jerdog/high-performing-eng-teams-hugorevealjs/content/cdMiniSummit23/15-min/_index.md

 {{% note %}}
 Many teams continue to bias toward speed rather than robust testing.
 But the number one opportunity for improving performance across all four software delivery metrics is to enhance your test suites with more robust test coverage.
 {{% /note %}}

 ---

-#### Optimizing your pipelines

-* Use test splitting & parallelism for simultaneous multiple tests
-* Cache dependencies & data to avoid rebuilding unchanged code
-* Use Docker images custom made for CI environments
-* Choose the right machine size for your needs

-{{% note %}}
-To balance workflow speed and test coverage, prioritization has to take center stage, which means asking: "Which features are part of the critical path?
-Where can you afford more experimentation and risk?"
-These techniques, along with buy-in from important stakeholders on the right balance between test coverage and workflow speed, will help you optimize your pipelines.
-{{% /note %}}

----